venta380/Leptidea-Genome-size-scripts/README.md

-# Genome size scripts
+# Genome_size_scripts
 Leptidea genome_size_scripts

 # jellyfish.sh
 This is the script bares the code used to generate individual histogram files for each sample.
 This script uses the fastq files provided in the project repository.
+This script was run on 16 cores using K-mer length as 17.
 The final output of this script gives a histogram file(.hist) for each sample which will then be used for genome size estimates using the R script “plots_generator.R”
 Dependencies: Jellyfish software.

 # reads.txt